How to Remove OpenVPN Server on Linux (CentOS, RHEL & Ubuntu)

 Prerequisites:

-A Pre-Installed and running OpenVPN Server.
+- A running OpenVPN server

-OpenVPN Server: 192.168.1.188 – Already Running
+- OpenVPN Server IP: 192.168.1.188 - Already Running

-[root@localhost easy-rsa]# firewall-cmd --direct --get-rules ipv4 nat POSTROUTING | grep '\-s 10.8.0.0/24 '"'"'!'"'"' -d 10.8.0.0/24 -j SNAT --to ' | cut -d " " -f 10
+[root@localhost easy-rsa]# firewall-cmd --direct --get-rules ipv4 nat POSTROUTING | grep '-s 10.8.0.0/24 '"'"'!'"'"' -d 10.8.0.0/24 -j SNAT --to ' | cut -d " " -f 10

 192.168.1.188